nelson2411/nelson2411/README.md

 #### Web Development
 ![Web Development](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

 I'm from El Salvador but I'm currently living in Sweden.
 I do web development in a small web design agency that I co-founded along with my wife.
-I am a one man orchestra right now because I have to take in charge of all aspects of a web design client solution.
+I had to learn multiple things in order to take in charge of every aspect of a web design client solution.
 I do and enjoy coding with HTML, CSS and JavaScript.
 I work in WordPress also for e-commerce projects.
 I take care of SEO for my clients' projects.
 I make performances reports on Google Analytics and I love wireframing on Balsamiq.

 Skills: HTML / CSS / JS